sdsxpln/aircomplexion-device/index.md

 Services running on the cloud are HTTP REST tuned.
 They continuously listen to the devices pings and supply the data as requested by the web applications. **Services as these are highly available and nimble** enough to deal with concurrent requests at the same time.

 **Service to Device channel works in the polling mode**.
 Devices can ping and request for data, but services would not be able to push notifications unless the devices are running on static IP addresses.
 In the current setup we would like to keep this channel open one way.

+## Open source software, plug and compile code on site :
+****

+The entire project has been built on open source.
+Everytime we have a new device being installed we just clone the repository and build it on site.
+Bleeding edge code is available at the device installation from the `master` branch on the repository.

 ## Device registration and identification :